Vermonster/copycat/README.md

 ## Deploying ##

-If you make copy edits on a staging server and want to transfer your changes to a production server, you can download your copy as YAML on the staging server and upload it to the production server via the web interface.
-If you want to mass-update only a limited set of copy values, you can upload a partial YAML file that just contains the keys and values for those particular objects.
+To transfer changes from staging to production:

+* Download copy as YAML on staging
+* Login to Copycat on production
+* Upload YAML to production

-Since this process requires no code commits, non-developers can also transfer changes.
+Since this process requires no code commits, non-developers can also 'deploy' copy changes.

-You can, however, commit Copycat's YAML export to your git repository, and if there are not pre-existing database records with the same keys, Copycat will detect them.
-Copycat does make the database the authoritative source of copy, but if you export Copycat translations to YAML, commit the YAML to `config/locales`, and remove Copycat from the application entirely, the website, to end users, will remain the same.
+You can also commit Copycat's YAML export, which is compatible with i18n, to your git repository.

 ## Developing ##